ncar-xdev/ncar-xdev.github.io/handbook/communicating.md

 We use Zoom and Google Meet for many of our [meetings](meetings).
 These video meeting platforms are great for direct, synchronous communication.
 But to accommodate everyone's busy schedule, we use these platforms *only when synchronous communication is necesary*.

+## Blogs

+Blog posts are an *excellent* forum for telling people about what we are doing and for sharing our little successes.
+Everyone in Xdev is encouraged to write a blog post for the [ESDS Blog](https://ncar.github.io/esds/blog/) on a monthly basis.

 <!-- ## Gather Town

 When we need to meet, we will hold all of our meetings in our [Xdev Remote Office]() on [Gather.Town](https://gather.town).
 You are also welcome to work in this space as much as you like, as it is open at all times.  **For security reasons, we advise that you not share any personal information on the site, in the chat, or over video.**  The chat history in this space has been disabled, so it will only stay visible in your browser until the next time the tab is reloaded.
 The space is password protected, so contact [Kevin](mailto:kpaul@ucar.edu) for information.
 You will need a Gather.Town account before you can have access, and you need to be on the approved "member list" to enter! -->